WHAT WE DO

 Beyond War is held and organised by a group of people closely connected to the many peace and anti-militarism activities and events in Australia.
 We think of ourselves as ‘holding’, ‘supporting’ and ‘resourcing’.
 We care about your commitment as we care for the Land and the planet.
 Meet our team!

-Margaret Pestorius is a long-term peace activist who lives on the Land of the Walubara Yidindji - Gimuy.
+Margaret Pestorius is a long-term peace activist who lives on the Land of the Yuggera in Megunjin/Meanjin.
+She has a long term association with the Yidindji - Gimuy Walubara.
 From involvement in the nineties supporting local members of the Gulf Peace Team, attending Aidex91 and working on the Benalla Women’s Peace Camp, Margaret has developed and maintained many relationships in Australia and overseas.
-In 2016, she was part of a group that entered the Pine Gap prohibited area to pray and play music.
+In 2016, she was part of a group that entered the Pine Gap military base prohibited area to pray and play music.

 With her husband Bryan Law (Rocky Tiger Ploughshares) and friends, she set up Cairns Peace by Peace, a group which used strategic nonviolence to stop visits of US warships to her home town of Gimuy [Cairns].
 As a practising social worker she has a strong interest in empowerment, capacity building and ethical, reflective and participatory governance.
 In recent years she has helped formed Australian Nonviolence Projects, Wage Peace and Beyond War to assist the peace movement meet objectives.